ჭადრაკის და ალპური კლუბი

-Architects Aleksi-Meskhishvili, Vladimir; Ghudushauri, Germane – “Tbilkalakproekti”, third architectural workshop
+Architects Aleksi-Meskhishvili, Vladimir; Ghudushauri, Germane – “Tbilkalakproekti”, third studio

 Structural Engineer Guram Mebuke